 * New students will be assessed the one-time New Student Fee ($225 for first-year, and $150 for transfer), which supports transitional programs including orientation, welcome activities and other services.

 * The above rate includes the Transportation Fee ($163) will be updated after the Chicago Transit Authority provides new rates in March.

 * The included Student-to-Student ($3) and Sustainability ($6) Fees are refundable.

 * The Health Insurance Fee may be waived if a student has existing and equivalent health insurance.
 Visit UIC Campus Care's website.

 A college education is a great investment.
 The good news is that UIC is committed to making college affordable by guiding you through the financial aid process.
 Last year, UIC undergraduates received nearly $200 million in financial aid and scholarships.

 Learn about the types of aid available, eligibility requirements, how to apply and more from the Office of Student Financial Aid and Scholarships.

 The best kind of financial aid — the kind you don't have to pay back!

-Remember, some scholarships evaluate financial need, so be sure complete the Free Application for Federal Student Financial Aid (FAFSA) to determine what aid you may be eligible to receive.
+- All need-based grants, and some scholarships evaluate financial need, so be sure complete the Free Application for Federal Student Financial Aid (FAFSA) to determine what aid you may be eligible to receive.